Ellebam/PDFiddle/README.md

   Since this application was mainly designed for Windows this step differs on macOS.
 Choosing a folder in a directory will save the file in its PARENT Folder while naming the file after the choosen folder (e.g. choosing the Documents folder inside the Users folder will save the file inside the Users folder named
   "Documents\decryptedPDF.pdf")

+  After successful decryption of files a user message is displayed and the panel is refreshed.